Treaty of Waitangi: Resurgence and place in New Zealand Law (1960–present)

 The Waitangi Day Act 1960 was a token gesture towards acknowledging the Treaty of Waitangi and somewhat preceded the Māori protest movement as a whole.
-It established Waitangi Day, although it did not make it a public holiday, and the English text of the treaty appeared as a schedule of the Waitangi Day Act but this did not make it a part of statute law.
-Subsequent amendments to the act, as well as other legislation, eventually acquiesced to campaigns to make Waitangi Day a national holiday in 1976.
+It established Waitangi Day, although it did not make it a public holiday, and the English text of the treaty appeared as a schedule of the Waitangi Day Act but this did not make the treaty a part of statute law.
+Subsequent amendments to the Act, as well as other legislation, eventually acquiesced to campaigns to make Waitangi Day a national holiday in 1976.
+More recently, the Treaty of Waitangi has been recognised for its role in establishing a legally and constitutionally pluralistic nation, bringing together the pre-existing Māori legal and constitutional system with the Westminster common law system introduced by the incoming British settlers.

 The Treaty of Waitangi Act 1975 and the Waitangi Tribunal

 During the late 1960s and 1970s, the Treaty of Waitangi became the focus of a strong Māori protest movement which rallied around calls for the government to "honour the treaty" and to "redress treaty grievances".
 Māori boycotted Waitangi Day in 1968 over the Māori Affairs Amendment Act (which was perceived as a further land grab) and Māori expressed their frustration about continuing violations of the treaty and subsequent legislation by government officials, as well as inequitable legislation and unsympathetic decisions by the Māori Land Court continuing alienation of Māori land from its owners.
 The protest movement can be seen as part of the worldwide civil rights movements, which emerged in the 1960s.

-As a response to the protest movement, the treaty finally received limited recognition in 1975 with the passage of the Treaty of Waitangi Act 1975, which established the Waitangi Tribunal, but this initially had very limited powers to make findings of facts and recommendations only.
-The act was amended in 1985 to enable it to investigate breaches of the Principles of the Treaty of Waitangi back to 1840, and also to increase the tribunal membership.
+As a response to the protest movement, the treaty received recognition in 1975 with the passage of the Treaty of Waitangi Act 1975, which established the Waitangi Tribunal.
+The Tribunal had the power to make findings of fact and to make recommendations.
+It had jurisdiction to hear claims based on alleged breaches of the treaty occurring after 1975.
+The Act was amended in 1985 to enable the Waitangi Tribunal to investigate breaches of the Principles of the Treaty of Waitangi back to 1840, and also to increase the tribunal membership.
 The membership was further increased in another amendment in 1988.